melboone/develop_cafe/content/samples/archives/zip.md

 Modified: 9 August 2020
 Author: Julian
 Tags: samples, files, zip
 Summary: ZIP is an archive file format that supports lossless data compression.
-A ZIP file may contain one or more files or directories that may have been compressed.
-The ZIP file format permits a number of compression algorithms, though DEFLATE is the most common.
 Icon: https://www.svgrepo.com/show/21257/7z.svg
+category: archives

 ZIP is an archive file format that supports lossless data compression.
 A ZIP file may contain one or more files or directories that may have been compressed.
 The ZIP file format permits a number of compression algorithms, though DEFLATE is the most common.

 Files here are archived normally.
 Parameters: